What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 H- Caffeine.

 Caffeine and caffeinated drinks are known as triggers for IBS pain and diarrhea.
 Avoid too much caffeine in your foods and drinks.
+Also, you can consume deffinated coffee or other decaffinated drinks (provided that they have other high-FODMAP ingredients) safely with IBS.

 2- The “amount” of food you eat also matters (large meals can cause Flare-ups).